An Extension of Moebius--Lie Geometry with Conformal Ensembles of Cycles and Its Implementation in a GiNaC Library: Ensembles of Interrelated Cycles and the figure Library

 \subsection{Connecting quadrics and cycles}

 We need a vocabulary, which translates geometric properties of quadrics on the point space to corresponding relations in the cycle space.
-The key ingredient is the cycle product~\eqref{eq:cycle-product}--\eqref{eq:cycle-product-expl}, which is linear in cycles parameters.
+The key ingredient is the cycle product~\eqref{eq:cycle-product}--\eqref{eq:cycle-product-expl}, which is linear in each cycles\vtick\ parameters.
 However, certain conditions, e.g. tangency of cycles, involve polynomials of cycle products and thus are non-linear.
 For a successful algorithmic implementation, the following observation is important: \emph{all non-linear conditions below can be linearised if the additional quadratic condition of normalisation type is imposed}:

-This observation in the context of the Appolonius problem was already made in~\cite{FillmoreSpringer00a}.
-Conceptually the present work has a lot of common with the above mentioned paper of Fillmore and Springer, however a reader need to be warned that our implementation is totally different (and, interestingly, is more closer to another paper~\cite{FillmoreSpringer90a} of Fillmore and Springer).
+This observation in the context of the Apollonius problem was already made in~\cite{FillmoreSpringer00a}.
+Conceptually the present work has a lot in common with the above mentioned paper of Fillmore and Springer, however a reader need to be warned that our implementation is totally different (and, interestingly, is more closer to another paper~\cite{FillmoreSpringer90a} of Fillmore and Springer). \begin{rem} Interestingly, the method of order reduction for algebraic equations is conceptually similar to the method of order reduction of differential equations used to build a geometric dynamics of quantum states in~\cite{AlmalkiKisil18a}. \end{rem}